Anophthalmia: SOX2

 The most common genetic cause for anophthalmia is mutated SOX2 gene.
 Sox2 anophthalmia syndrome is caused by a mutation in the Sox2 gene that does not allow it to produce the Sox2 protein that regulates the activity of other genes by binding to certain regions of DNA.
 Without this Sox2 protein, the activity of genes that is important for the development of the eye is disrupted.
 Sox2 anophthalmia syndrome is an autosomal dominant inheritance, but the majority of patients who have Sox2 anophthalmia are the first in their family history to have this mutation.
 In certain cases, one parent will possess the mutated gene only in their egg or sperm cell and the offspring will inherit it through that.
 This is called germline mosaicism.
 There are at least 33 mutations in the Sox2 gene that have been known to cause anophthalmia.
 Some of these gene mutations will cause the Sox2 protein not to be formed, while other mutations will yield a non-functional version of this protein.

 RBP4

 RBP4 has recently been linked to autosomal dominant form of anophthalmia.
 This form of anophthalmia has variable penetrance and a unique maternal inheritance effect that is rooted in pregnancy.
 Specifically, the disease only occurs when a mother and fetus both carry a RBP4 mutation which predisposes the fetus to vitamin A deficiency (a known environmental risk factor for anophthalmia) during pregnancy.
 If Vitamin A deficiency occurs during the first several months when the eye is developing, it may lead to anophthalmia.
 This form of anophthalmia is the first that may be intervened upon with vitamin A supplementation of retinyl esters during the first several months of pregnancy.
 This strategy exploits an RBP-independent pathway.
 Clinical research is underway.
-See RBP4 for more information.